ducakar/TextureReplacer/README.md

-Environment map textures are distributed under the terms of CC BY-NC-SA 4.0 licence and are based on skybox from Proot's Pimp My Kerbals texture pack.
+Environment map textures are distributed under the terms of CC BY-NC-SA 4.0 licence and are based on skybox from Proot's KSP Renaissance Compilation.